dallen014/team24_milestone1/README.md

 # team24_milestone1
-Milestone one project repository for University of Michigan Masters of Applied Data Science Program.
+Milestone one project repository for the University of Michigan Masters of Applied Data Science Program.